 Apologies for Absence

 To receive any apologies for absence.

-To report and note changes to the membership of the Board
+To note any changes to the membership of the Committee.

 Members are invited to disclose any disclosable pecuniary interest they have in any item on the agenda which comprises